 The Commission presented a guidance for developing and reporting the forest reference levels on 24 July 2018.
-The stepwise approach of the guidance is, however, not applicable for the modelling methods that Sweden utilizes.
-Therefore, this report has been prepared on the basis of the regulation and follows the structure of Annex IV, rather that the exact approach of the guidance.
+The stratified approach of the guidance is, however, not applicable for the modelling methods that Sweden utilizes.
+Therefore, this report has been prepared on the basis of the LULUCF-regulation and follows the structure of Annex IV of the regulation, rather that the exact approach of the guidance.

-1.5 General description of the forest reference level for Sweden carbon stock changes in carbon pools and other emissions of greenhouse gases on managed forest land (table 1).
+1.5 General description of the forest reference level for Sweden

-The Forest Reference Level forest (FRL) for Sweden for the period 2021-2025 has been estimated to -30 556 kt CO2-equivalents.
-The FRL includes
+The Forest Reference Level forest (FRL) for Sweden for the period 2021-2025 has been estimated to -38 721 kt CO2-equivalents including HWP.
+The FRL includes carbon stock changes in carbon pools and other emissions of greenhouse gases on managed forest land (table 1).